chaos-polymtl/lethe/doc/source/examples/multiphysics/3d-dam-break/3d-dam-break.rst

 .. raw:: html

-    <iframe width="560" height="315" src="https://www.youtube.com/embed/XGp7pxBQvWY" frameborder="0" allowfullscreen></iframe>
+    <iframe width="560" height="315" src="https://www.youtube.com/embed/gaz4PiqhOzg"  frameborder="0" allowfullscreen></iframe>

-In the following figure, we compare the water height evolution at 4 the positions mentioned in the `<Description of the case_>`_ section with the experimental results obtained from MARIN (available `here <https://www.spheric-sph.org/tests/test-02>`_):
+In the following figure, we compare the water height evolution at the 4 positions mentioned in the `<Description of the case_>`_ section with the experimental results obtained from MARIN (available `here <https://www.spheric-sph.org/tests/test-02>`_):

 +-------------------------------------------------------------------------------------------------------------------+
 |  .. figure:: images/H1_to_H4_evolution.png                                                                        |